Reading-eScience-Centre/vw-guide/03-laptops.md

 # Connecting a laptop to the Video Wall

 To connect a laptop to the video wall, either a VGA or an HDMI connection can be used.
-VGA and HDMI cables can be found to the right-hand side of the video wall (**where they should be returned when finished with**).
+VGA and HDMI cables can be found on top of the sound cabinet to the right-hand side of the video wall (**where they should be returned when finished with**).
 The VGA and HDMI ports are located next to the USB sockets, as shown below:

 ![The location of the VGA and HDMI ports](images/vga_location.jpg)